Parametric Study of an ORC-EJR Cycle Based on Energy and Exergy Analysis for Power, Heating, Cooling, and Hydrogen Production

 Abstract

-Due to the environmental damage associated with fossil fuels and their finite supply, renewable resources present a viable alternative, leading to extensive research in this area in recent years.
-Additionally, in recent times, utilizing various power, cooling, heating, and hydrogen generation systems has emerged as another strategy to enhance the utilization of current energy resources.
-In this study, a novel multigeneration system that leverages geothermal energy is introduced, and its performance is modeled and analyzed.
-This innovative multigeneration system combines an organic Rankine cycle, an ejector refrigeration system, a local water heating unit, and a hydrogen generation system.
-The impact of various factors on the system's efficiency has been examined.
-The findings indicate that the system achieves energy and exergy efficiencies of 49.68% and 48.01%, respectively.
-The total power output generated by the system from the ORC turbine and a single TEG is 499.89 kW.
-Moreover, this system generates a daily total of 166.9 kg of hydrogen and the coefficient of performance (COP) for the system is measured at 0.355.
-Furthermore, increasing the temperature of the geothermal fluid enhances the exergetic efficiency, power generation, hydrogen production, and cooling load of the system, while decreasing energetic efficiency and the COP.
-Finally, it is inferred that an increase in the geothermal mass flow rate corresponds to elevated power generation, higher hydrogen production rates, an increased cooling load in the system, and a decline in energy and exergy efficiency.
+Due to the environmental harm caused by fossil fuels and their limited availability, renewable resources have emerged as a viable alternative, driving extensive research in this field in recent years.
+Moreover, the adoption of integrated systems for power, cooling, heating, and hydrogen production has gained attention as an effective strategy to optimize the use of existing energy resources.
+In this study, a novel multigeneration system utilizing geothermal energy is introduced, with its performance modeled and analyzed.
+This innovative system integrates an ejector refrigeration cycle, an organic Rankine cycle, a local water heating unit, and a hydrogen generation system.
+The effects of various factors on the system's efficiency have been thoroughly examined.
+The results show that the system achieves energetic and exergetic efficiencies of 49.68% and 48.01%, respectively.
+The combined power output generated by the ORC turbine and a TEG is 499.89 kW.
+Additionally, the system produces a total of 166.9 kg of hydrogen daily, with a coefficient of performance (COP) of 0.355.
+Moreover, increasing the temperature of the geothermal fluid improves the exergetic efficiency, power generation, hydrogen production, and cooling load, while it reduces both the energetic efficiency and COP.
+Finally, it is concluded that increasing the geothermal mass flow rate leads to higher power generation, increased hydrogen production, a larger cooling load, and a decrease in both energy and exergy efficiencies.

 Keywords